GabrielCTroia/gabrielctroia/README.md

 ---

-### Do you need help with a project?
+## Do you need help with a project?

-You can drop me a message on my [Linkedin](https://www.linkedin.com/in/gabrielctroia/) or [Twitter](https://twitter.com/gctroia) and I'll get back to you asap!
+You can drop me a message on my [Linkedin](https://www.linkedin.com/in/gabrielctroia/) or [Twitter](https://twitter.com/gctroia) and I'll get back to you as soon as I can!

 Cheers 🫶